DESSINS, Galerie Ileana Sonnabend, Paris, 1963

 Dimensions: 22.2 x 10.7 cm

-Further Information: Ileana Sonnabend was involved in the New York artists with her then husband Leo Castelli from 1949 until their divorce in 1959.
-Castelli started off as a private dealer opening his gallery mainly representing Pop artists in 1957.
-Remaining life-long friends, Castelli encouraged Sonnabend to open her own gallery in Paris showing artists represented by his gallery.
-Having set up an exclusive agreement for representation in Western Europe, in fall 1962 Ileana and her new husband Michael Sonnabend launched their gallery in the same building of the restaurant Relais Bisson, a famous spot for the Parisian intellectual and artistic scene.
-Originally, Sonnabend wanted to represent Pop Art as well as artists from the Nouveau Réalisme, however, Galerie J was founded by Jeannine Restany just a little bit earlier having the latter in her program.
-Sonnabend quickly introduced US-American artists to Europe allowing the movement to develop almost simultaneously with its original base in New York.
-Her first exhibition on Pop Art titled Pop art américain opened in May 1963 including works by Roy Lichtenstein, Claes Oldenburg, Andy Warhol, James Rosenquist, Rom Wesselmann, John Chamberlain, and Lee Bontecou.
-The group show Dessin Pop closed the successful year.
-In order to establish US-American art in the European art discourse, Sonnabend invited French art critics such as Pierre Restany, Alain Jouffroy, Otto Hahn, among others, to write for the catalogues accompanying their exhibitions.
+Further Information: Ileana Sonnabend was involved in the New York art scene with her then-husband Leo Castelli from 1949 until their divorce in 1959.
+Castelli began as a private dealer, before opening his gallery in 1957 to represent Pop Artists.
+Remaining lifelong friends, Castelli encouraged Sonnabend to open her own gallery in Paris, exhibiting artists represented by his gallery in New York.
+Having set up an exclusive agreement for representation in Western Europe, in the fall of 1962, Ileana and her new husband Michael Sonnabend launched their gallery in the same building of Relais Bisson, a restaurant frequented by Parisian intellectuals and artists.
+Originally, Sonnabend wanted to represent Nouveau Réalisme as well as Pop Art, however, Jeannine Restany had recently founded Galerie J with its focus on the former.
+Sonnabend quickly introduced US-American artists to Europe, allowing the Pop Art movement to develop almost simultaneously with its original base in New York.
+Her first exhibition on Pop Art—titled Pop art américain—opened in May 1963 and included works by Roy Lichtenstein, Claes Oldenburg, Andy Warhol, James Rosenquist, Rom Wesselmann, John Chamberlain, and Lee Bontecou.
+A group show, Dessin Pop, closed the successful year.
+In order to establish US-American art in European art discourse, Sonnabend invited French art critics such as Pierre Restany, Alain Jouffroy, Otto Hahn, and others, to write for the catalogs accompanying their exhibitions.

 (For further information see Catherine Dossin, The Rise and The Fall of American Art 1940s–1980s: A Geopolitics of Western Art World, Ashgate Publishing, 2015).